Hosting Shiny

 Figure 1.2: Shiny hosting cycle.

-Reading this book and trying some of the examples yourself will help you to build confidence when it comes to evaluating you Shiny hosting needs and options the next time you arrive to a crossroad.
+Reading this book and trying some of the examples yourself will help you to build confidence when it comes to evaluating your Shiny hosting needs and options the next time you arrive at a crossroad.

 1.7 Summary

-We presented a very generic outline for how the need for a data-intensive application might arise, and the reasons why Shiny might be the right tool for that.
-You might have your own reasons for picking Shiny and you might also have your unique circumstances and needs.
-But the DevOps principles will likely apply to you too when developing your app.
-And the hosting related considerations and options listed in the “hosting cycle” section will also apply to you.
-That is why we think that by reading this book, you will be able to make an informed decision regarding your next steps around hosting your Shiny apps.
+We presented a very broad overview on how the need for a data-intensive application might arise, and why Shiny might be the right tool for the job.
+Of course, you might have your own reasons for picking Shiny, along unique circumstances and needs.
+However, DevOps principles will likely still apply when developing your own application, and the hosting related considerations listed in Section 1.6 will still be relevant to you too.
+Our goal with this book is to equip you with the knowledge to make informed decisions about hosting your Shiny applications.

 In the next chapter, we will review important concepts that you might already be familiar with or at least heard about those concepts.
 It is very important to have a working knowledge of these concepts because as you browse the web or read more advanced materials, you will run into these words without much explanation.
 Shiny simplifies web technology for data professionals, but those web technologies sit under the hood of Shiny’s abstraction layer.
 Hosting directly interfaces with these fundamentals, so understanding those concepts will help you a lot.